-15. Boundaries So far as you are aware, has any boundary of your property been [x]YES []NO moved in the last 10 years? []Don't know If you have answered yes, please give details: When the bulk of estate was sold in 2021, a boundary was created.
-16. Notices that affect your property In th e past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? [x]YES []NO b that affects your property in some other way? []YES [x]NO С that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+15. Boundaries So far as you are aware, has any boundary of your property been []YES [x]NO moved in the last 10 years? []Don't know If you have answered yes, please give details: 16.
+Notices that affect your property In th In the past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? []YES [x]NO b that affects your property in some other way? []YES [x]NO С that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

 Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

-Signature(s): Hamish Dunbar-Nasmith
+Signature(s): David Nicol Mackie

-Capacity: []Owner
+Capacity: [x]Owner

-[x]Legally Appointed Agent for Owner
+[]Legally Appointed Agent for Owner

-Date: 13/09/2024
+Date: 23/02/2024